trilitech/tezos-developer-docs/docs/tutorials/security/part-1.md

 more ./artifacts/1-bugs.tz
 ```

-After doing the division `SUB_MUTEZ`, a check will be done with `IF_NONE` instruction.
+After dividing `SUB_MUTEZ`, a check will be done with `IF_NONE` instruction.
-Ligo will not compile if you forget to manage the optional value and return th result directly
+LIGO is not compiling if you forget to manage the optional value and return the result directly

 Run the code